🧬

 Origin and historical development

-The Croatian Shepherd Dog, known in its homeland as the Hrvatski Ovčar, is an ancient breed with roots tracing back to the 14th century.
-Historical records, specifically documents from the Diocese of Đakovo, mention the existence of these dogs as early as 1374.
-They were developed primarily in the Slavonia region of Croatia to serve as versatile working dogs capable of herding sheep, cattle, and even pigs.
-Their development was largely natural, driven by the functional requirements of local farmers who needed an intelligent, agile, and tireless partner.
-Breeders adhered to strict champion rules to ensure the preservation of the breed's working instincts rather than aesthetic uniformity.
+The Croatian Shepherd Dog, known locally as the Hrvatski Ovčar, is an ancient breed whose origins trace back to the 14th century.
+Historical records, including documents from the diocese of Đakovo, confirm the presence of these dogs in the Slavonia region as early as 1374.
+Developed primarily as a versatile farm dog, they were essential for herding sheep, cattle, and even pigs.
+Their development was largely natural, driven by the harsh requirements of the Pannonian Plain, which necessitated a dog of high intelligence, stamina, and agility.

 📋